 If you love German desserts, you should get used to making this from scratch as well.

 Marzipan is such a well-loved treat that you find it in most German pastries and sweets.

 Trust me, once you’ve made your own, you would not buy the supermarket ones again.

 YOU WANT MORE THAN GERMAN CUISINE?
-THEN CHECK OUT MY CUISINES COLLECTION!
+THEN CHECK OUT MY WORLD CUISINES COLLECTION!